Officiant Registration by State Table

 (b) Religious organizations.--Every religious society, religious institution or religious organization in this Commonwealth may join persons together in marriage when at least one of the persons is a member of the society, institution or organization, according to the rules and customs of the society, institution or organization. "

-Laws of Puerto Rico
+New Civil Code of Puerto Rico

 State of Rhode Island General Laws